 Personal borrowing and lending activities that could present a conflict of interest or otherwise appear improper should be avoided.
 No employee may borrow from, lend money to, or solicit loans from clients.
-If you have questions regarding personal borrowing or lending, contact your manager or Compliance.
+If you have questions regarding personal borrowing or lending, or wish to seek an exception, contact your manager or Compliance.